DNA suggests 10,000-year-old Brit had dark skin, blue eyes

+The oldest-known Briton had dark skin and blue eyes, researchers said Wednesday after analyzing DNA from a 10,000-year-old skeleton found in a cave.
+"It seems that pale eyes entered Europe long before pale skin or blond hair," one scientist said.

-LONDON (AP) — Researchers say DNA from a 10,000-year-old skeleton found in an English cave suggests he had dark skin and blue eyes.
+LONDON (AP) — DNA from a 10,000-year-old skeleton found in an English cave suggests the oldest-known Briton had dark skin and blue eyes, researchers said Wednesday.

-Scientists from Britain’s Natural History Museum and University College London have analyzed the genome of “Cheddar Man,” who was found in Cheddar Gorge in southwest England in 1903.
-It is the oldest complete skeleton found in Britain.
+Scientists from Britain’s Natural History Museum and University College London analyzed the genome of “Cheddar Man,” who was found in Cheddar Gorge in southwest England in 1903.

 Scientists led by museum DNA expert Ian Barnes drilled into the skull to extract DNA from bone powder.
 They say analysis indicates he had blue eyes, dark curly hair and “dark to black” skin pigmentation.

-The researchers said Wednesday that the evidence suggests that Europeans’ pale skin tones developed much later than previously thought.
+The researchers say the evidence suggests that Europeans’ pale skin tones developed much later than originally thought.

 Most Read Stories